 Taking exams in a distraction-reduced room

 Some colleges go beyond that and provide a greater range of supports.
-(That’s not counting schools with specific programs for students with learning and attention issues.)
+(That’s not counting schools with specific programs for students with learning and thinking differences.)

-Some colleges may have professional tutors with a background in learning and attention issues, for instance.
+Some colleges may have professional tutors with a background in learning and thinking differences, for instance.
 Or they might run study skills and time-management workshops.
 The difference is, none of these services are required by law in college.

 It’s a good idea to visit with the disability services office or the person who coordinates services at the colleges your child is interested in attending.
 Both you and your child can ask questions about potential supports and services.

 One area to ask about is assistive technology.
 Find out what might be available for your child.

 6. You’re no longer automatically in the loop.

 When your child was in high school, you were legally entitled to be part of the process.
 It’s the exact opposite when your child is in college.
 The law protects your child’s privacy.
 So if you want to talk to the disability services officer or anyone else involved with your child’s accommodations, you’ll need permission from both your child and the school.

 7. Colleges don’t provide evaluations for learning and thinking differences.

 After high school, your child will have to go for a private evaluation if he wants updated test results, or if he suspects he may have an undiagnosed learning or thinking difference.